watson-nm/git-intro/README.md

 ## A brief history of Version Control

 * SVN (2000s) Centralized (client-server)
+Centralized version control systems are based on the idea that there is a single “central” copy of your project somewhere (probably on a server), and programmers will “commit” their changes to this central copy.
+“Committing” a change simply means recording the change in the central system.

 ![](images/centralvcs.png)
 * git (2005) Distributed.
 Developed by [Linus Torvalds](https://en.wikipedia.org/wiki/Linus_Torvalds) for Linux development.
+In software development, distributed version control is a form of version control in which the complete codebase, including its full history, is mirrored on every developer's computer.

 ![](images/distributedvcs.png)